second-state/smart-contract-search-engine/documentation/global_mode.md

 ## Global mode config

+Go to the appropriate directory (where the search engine will be served by Apache2) i.e. `cd /var/www/search-engine.com/html/`

 **publicIp in secondStateJS.js**
 If running this in global mode, please make sure that the `var publicIp = "";` in the [secondStateJS.js file](../js/secondStateJS.js) is set to the public domain name of the server which is hosting the search engine (including the protocol) i.e.
 ```